Geometric generation of the wrapped Fukaya category of Weinstein manifolds and sectors: Introduction

 The strategy of the proof of Theorem \ref{main} is the following.
 Given a cylindrical Lagrangian submanifold $L$, by a compactly supported Hamiltonian isotopy we make it transverse to the stable manifolds of the Liouville flow.
-Thus, by dimension reason, it will be disjoint from the stable manifolds of the critical points of index less than $n$ and will intersect the stable manifolds of the critical points of index $n$ in finitely many points $a_1, \ldots, a_k$.
+Thus, for dimensional reasons, it will be disjoint from the stable manifolds of the critical points of index less than $n$ and will intersect the stable manifolds of the critical points of index $n$ in finitely many points $a_1, \ldots, a_k$.
 For each $a_i$ we consider a Lagrangian plane $D_{a_i}$ passing through $a_i$, transverse both to $L$ and to the stable manifold, and Hamiltonian isotopic to the unstable manifold of the same critical point.
-We assume thath the Lagrangian planes are all pairwise disjoint.
+We assume that the Lagrangian planes are all pairwise disjoint.
 The unstable manifolds of the index $n$ critical points are what we call the Lagrangian cocore planes.

 At each $a_i$ we perform a Lagrangian surgery between $L$ and $D_{a_i}$ so that the resulting Lagrangian $\overline{L}$ is disjoint from the skeleton of $W$.
 Since $\overline{L}$ will be in general immersed, we have to develop a version of wrapped Floer cohomology for immersed Lagrangian submanifolds.
-To do that we borrow heavily from the construction of Legendrian contact homology in \cite{LCHgeneral}.
+To do that we borrow heavily from the construction of Legendrian contact cohomology in \cite{LCHgeneral}.
 In particular our wrapped Floer cohomology between immersed Lagrangian submanifolds uses augmentations of the Chekanov-Eliashberg algebras of the Legendrian lifts as bounding cochains.
 A priori there is no reason why such a bounding cochain should exists for $\overline{L}$, but it turns out that we can define it inductively provided that $D_{a_1}, \ldots, D_{a_k}$ are isotoped in a suitable way.
 A large part of the technical work in this paper is devoted to the proof of this claim.

 Then we prove a correspondence between twisted complexes in the wrapped Fukaya category and Lagrangian surgeries by realising a Lagrangian surgery as a Lagrangian cobordism between the Legendrian lifts and applying the Floer theory for Lagrangian cobordisms we defined in \cite{Floer_cob}.
 This result can have an independent interest.
 Then we can conclude that $\overline{L}$ is isomorphic, in an appropriated triangulated completion of the wrapped Fukaya category, to a twisted complex $\mathbb{L}$ built from $L, D_{a_1}, \ldots, D_{a_k}$.